Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Angels and Boston Red Sox will meet on Friday at Fenway Park, at 7:10 PM ET, with Mike Trout and Alex Verdugo among those expected to step up at the plate.
+Hunter Renfroe and Rafael Devers will be among the stars on display when the Los Angeles Angels face the Boston Red Sox on Saturday at 4:10 PM ET, at Fenway Park.

-The Red Sox are listed as -105 moneyline underdogs in this matchup with the favored Angels (-115).
-The over/under is 9 runs for the matchup.
+The Angels are -115 moneyline favorites in this matchup with the Red Sox (-105).
+The total for the contest is set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.